holderlb/deep-histology/Tiling/README.md

     ndpi2tiff <image>,0

-If you have this tool installed, you can automatically convert all ndpi images in a folder hierarchy to tif by using the "auto_run_evaluation.py" program.
+convert_to_tiff.py is a program that will automatically convert all ndpi images in a folder hierarchy to tiff by using the "auto_run_evaluation.py" program.
+Running this is required before all steps in the deep learning pipeline, since the deep learning programs only work with tiff files.
-This program simply requires a source and desnation directory as program arguments.
+This program requires a source and desnation directory as program arguments.
 All files in the source directory folder tree must be ndpi files.
 The folder tree can be arbitrarily wide or deep.

     python3 convert_to_tiff.py <src> <dst>